-Safeguarding issues can manifest themselves via peer-on-peer abuse.
-Peer-on-peer abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between students and within students' relationships (both intimate and non-intimate).
+Safeguarding issues can manifest themselves via child-on-child abuse.
+Child-on-child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between two or more children and within children's relationships (both intimate and non-intimate).
+All staff working with children are advised to maintain an attitude of "it could happen here".
+Staff should recognise that even if there are no reports, it does not mean that child-on-child abuse is not happening, it may be the case that it is just not being reported